LSTM: A Search Space Odyssey: Evaluation Setup

-The vanilla LSTM from \autoref{sec:lstm} is referred as Vanilla (V).
-The derived eight variants of the V architecture are the following: \begin{enumerate} \noskip \item No Input Gate (NIG) \item No Forget Gate (NFG) \item No Output Gate (NOG) \item No Input Activation Function (NIAF) \item No Output Activation Function (NOAF) \item No Peepholes (NP) \item Coupled Input and Forget Gate (CIFG) \item Full Gate Recurrence (FGR) \end{enumerate} The first six variants are self-explanatory.
-The CIFG variant uses only one gate for gating both the input and the cell recurrent self-connection (an LSTM modification proposed in GRU \cite{Cho2014}).
+The first six variants are self-explanatory.
+The CIFG variant uses only one gate for gating both the input and the cell recurrent self-connection -- a modification of LSTM referred to as Gated Recurrent Units (GRU) \cite{Cho2014}.
 This is equivalent to setting ${\mathbf{f}_t = \mathbf{1} - \mathbf{i}_t}$ instead of learning the forget gate weights independently.
 The FGR variant adds recurrent connections between all the gates as in the original formulation of the LSTM \cite{Hochreiter1997}.
 It adds nine additional recurrent weight matrices, thus significantly increasing the number of parameters.